djtrustgod/Classic-Mac-Holy-Bible/README.md

 ## Prerequisites

-System 6.0.8 or later, Mac Plus or later, 4MB RAN, 20MB storage free
+System 6.0.8 or later, Mac Plus or later, 4MB RAM, 20MB storage free

 ## How to Use